Independent Contractor Rules

 When preparing the Form 1099 for a business or partnership, use the entity's name.

-Even if you paid the Independent Contractor by credit card, PayPal or Venmo, you may still need to send a 1099-MISC for any amount paid by cash/cheque if the criteria (see side bar above) is met.
 Does this mean that some payments will not be captured on either the 1099-NEC, 1099-MISC or 1099-K?
 Yes but not your problem.
 Why?
-You don't know if the IC will receive a 1099-K. You don't know if the IC had over $20,000 in sales and over 200 transactions.
+You don't know if the IC will receive a 1099-K. You don't know if the IC had over $20,000 in sales and over 200 transactions ('old' rules before 2024).

-The transcript says it will cover "your responsibilities for filing Form 1099‑MISC and the corresponding Form W‑9.
+The transcript said it will cover "your responsibilities for filing Form 1099‑MISC and the corresponding Form W‑9.
 We will be discussing reporting of rents, nonemployee compensation, royalties, other income and gross proceeds to attorneys."
 Backup Withholding was also discussed including how to deposit it.

-Source: IRS & AIPB & Tax Receipts.com
+Sources: IRS & AIPB & Tax Receipts.com

 If you decide you need more information about the independent contractor rules, an additional reference to consult is the IRS Publication 15-A Employer's Supplemental Tax Guide.